 - GEI 2 - gender composition of governing bodies of relevant employers

 - GEI 3 - equal remuneration between women and men

 - GEI 4 - availability and utility of employment terms, conditions and practices relating to flexible working arrangements for employees and to working arrangements supporting employees with family or caring responsibilities

 - GEI 5 - consultation with employees on issues concerning gender equality in the workplace

 - GEI 6 - any other matters specified by the Minister: sex-based harassment and discrimination

 Relevant employers are required to report annually to the Agency on both a workplace profile and a reporting questionnaire, structured around the six GEIs.

-The Agency itself must submit a report to the Minister on the progress achieved in relation to the GEIs every two years, with the first report due after the period ending 31 May 2016.
+The Agency must submit a report to the Minister on the progress achieved in relation to the gender equality indicators every two years.
+Its first progress report for 2014-16 was tabled in Parliament in March 2017.